Sir John Johnson, 2nd Baronet: American Revolution

 In January 1776, nine months after the outbreak of the American Revolution, Johnson gathered several hundred armed supporters at Johnstown.
 He sent a letter to Governor William Tryon, through Captain John McDonell, saying that he and his Loyalist neighbors had conferred about raising a battalion for the British cause.
 He also said he could raise 500 Indian warriors who, when used with his regular troops, could retake all of the forts captured by the rebels.

 On January 20, 1776, Major General Philip Schuyler, with a force of Continental troops and the Tryon County militia numbering around 3,000, disarmed Johnson and about 300 of his Loyalist supporters; Schuyler paroled Johnson.
 Hearing in May 1776 of another force being sent to arrest him, Johnson decided to flee with his family and supporters to Canada.
 He led about 170 of his tenants and allies among the Iroquois Confederacy to Montreal, Quebec.
 Sir John's loyalty to King George III cost him his home in Johnstown and extensive property in the Mohawk Valley, all of which was confiscated after the war by the State of New York.

-Johnson and his followers formed the core of the British military regiment known as the King's Royal Regiment of New York, which had substantial action against the New York colonials under his command throughout the revolutionary war.
+Johnson and his followers formed the core of the King's Royal Regiment of New York, a Loyalist regiment which saw substantial action against American forces from New York under his command throughout the revolutionary war.
 He was promoted to the rank of brigadier general on the American Establishment in 1782.

 On March 14, 1782, he received the appointment of Superintendent General and Inspector General of Indian affairs from Sir Frederick Haldimand, due to the dismissal of his cousin Guy Johnson.
 In 1781, General MacLean reported that Guy Johnson's wartime accounts were "Extravagant, wonderful & fictitious, and the quality of articles so extraordinary, new & uncommon".
 Guy Johnson was suspended as superintendent and summoned to Montreal, where Haldimand criticized his conduct as "reprehensible".
 Guy Johnson was disgraced and departed for London to defend his reports to the government, but met with no success.
 Sir John took over Fort Niagara as superintendent of Indian affairs in his cousin's absence, later to be appointed in full.
 The authority of the position extended over all northern First Nations allied with the Crown, including four of the Iroquois League nations, most of whom had relocated to Canada after having been allies of the British during the revolution.